Mercury has commenced its apparition as a morning star following its inferior conjunction

-Mercury will appear to pass near Antares on DEC 11.
+bright planets.
+The Moon will appear to pass near Mercury on MAR 29.